Russia Expels 2 German Diplomats In Deepening Quarrel Over Murder Probe

 Still, the Kremlin has attracted suspicion for allegedly playing a role in a spate of politically connected assassinations and attempted killings across Europe in recent years — perhaps the most notorious of which was the poisoning of former Russian spy Sergei Skripal and his daughter Yulia last year in the U.K.

-The Russian men accused of carrying out the failed murder attempt are suspected of links with the country's intelligence services, and the extremely rare nerve agent used in the attack, Novichok, was originally developed in a top-secret laboratory in Moscow.
+The Russian men accused of carrying out the failed killing attempt are suspected of links with the country's intelligence services, and the extremely rare nerve agent used in the attack, Novichok, was originally developed in a top-secret laboratory in Moscow.

 The attack on the Skripals prompted a diplomatic tussle of its own — including, among other things, the U.K. and the U.S. separately expelling dozens of Russian diplomats in retaliation.